MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

 ## Create additional tables for translation

-You have the `listings` data in place, but you will need two additional tables in order to perform translation.
+You have the `listings` data in place but need two additional tables to perform translation.

 1. Run the following commands to create the `languages` and `listing_translations` tables.